flatpak/flatpak-docs/README.rst

 Audience
 --------

-Desktop application developers are primary audience for the Flatpak docs, particularly the authors of existing popular and sought after applications.
+Desktop application developers are the primary audience for the Flatpak docs, particularly the authors of existing applications, including those from non-Linux platforms.

-The docs should reflect popular practice amongst this audience wherever possible, such as using Git for version control.
-Where specific tools and languages need to be featured, the most popular ones ought to be covered first.
+The docs should reflect popular practice amongst this audience wherever possible and not assume that applications are coming from the Linux desktop space.
+In practical terms, this means that we should expect:

-The goal is to attract application developers who are not traditionally associated with the Linux desktop.
-Therefore, traditional Linux desktop conventions shoud not be assumed.
+- Git for version control
+- GitHub for hosting
+- Freedesktop runtimes
+- No prior knowledge of Linux desktop conventions, such as ``.desktop`` files, AppStream and D-Bus

+Outside of these basic defaults, special separate attention should be paid to popular cross-platform technologies such as Electron and Qt.

 Guidelines
 ----------

 Guidelines for those who want to contribute to the docs:

-- Explain basic Flatpak concepts and standard application developer workflows
+- Explain basic Flatpak concepts
+- Focus on standard application developer workflows
 - Use the docs to explain the benefits of Flatpak and why a developer might use it
 - Only cover what's essential for application developers - don't include details of Flatpak internals unless absolutely necessary
 - Provide a developer experience that's as smooth and frictionless as possible